Frequently Asked Questions

 Uses permitted within your particular zoning district are identified in the Zoning Ordinance.
 Uses that are permitted "By Right" (including signage) are reviewed and approved through the Zoning Department, while uses that are permitted by "Special Use Permit" undergo a more thorough review by the Planning Department and Planning Commission.

-Land division requests are processed by the Zoning and Assessing Departments.
-Please contact the Zoning Administrator.
+Land division requests are processed by the Planning, Zoning, and Assessing Departments.
+Please contact the Assessing Department.

 Because of potential adverse impacts upon nearby properties, some uses are listed as Special Uses.
 The Special Use review criteria gives the Planning Commission additional authority on ensuring that the use will not be a nuisance to neighboring properties, including the ability to require significant site plan modifications such as additional landscaping or lowered lighting levels.
 Unlike a use that is permitted By Right, the Planning Commission is not obligated to approve a request for a Special Use Permit.

 An application for Special Use Permit requires introduction to the Planning Commission, followed by a public hearing before the Planning Commission, followed by review and approval or refusal of the application by the Planning Commission.
 At a minimum, this process will take two meetings of the Planning Commission - one to introduce the application and schedule it for public hearing, and one to hold the public hearing and deliberate on the application.
 More meetings may be required if the Planning Commission is not satisfied with the information presented or if they require additional time to review the application and render a decision.
 Because of the number of meetings and public notifications required by law, the application will take at least one month to process, and often more.